Photography Tip: How to

 Another option is an HD

 Camcorder.
-Most HD Camcorders which will do better job than compact
+Most HD Camcorders will do a better job than compact

-cameras or smartphones most of the time but the vidoe will not be
+cameras or smartphones most of the time but the video will not be

 professional looking.
-Video will be HD but not HQ (high quality).
+The video will be HD but not HQ (high quality).

 HD Camcorders keep everything in focus most of the time (if not all